Jaffe2718/Command-Debug-DevKit/README.md

 #### Generate Minecraft Datapack

 1. There are two ways to start the task to generate a datapack:
-   - Right click the project view and click `Generate Minecraft Datapack` in the context menu.
+   - Right click the project view and click `Minecraft Command DevKit` -> `Generate Minecraft Datapack` in the context menu.
       <details>
          <summary></summary>
          <img src=".doc/plugin/i4000.png" alt="generate datapack"/>